parsokev/graph_repo/README.md

 > [!NOTE]
-> All provided commands for running the setup scripts of `linux_setup.sh`, `macOS_setup.sh`, `windows_setup.ps1`,
+> All provided commands for running the setup scripts of `linux_setup.sh`, `macOS_setup.sh`, and `windows_setup.ps1`
-> and `virtual_setup.py` are intended to be executed within the directory that the cloned repository is placed into (one level above
+> are intended to be executed within the directory that the cloned repository is placed into (one level above
 > the `graph_repo` directory).
 >
-> However, all commands for directly for executing the project itself are intended to be run **within** the same directory as the `Graph_TIProject.exe`.
+> However, all commands for directly executing the project itself are intended to be run **within** the same directory as the `Graph_TIProject.exe`.
 > For example, this would be the `release` directory for running the project in the `Release` configuration
 > or the `debug` directory for running the project in the `Debug` configuration.